Blasts kill nearly 100 at slain commander Soleimani's memorial, Iran vows revenge | Law-Order

 Tensions between Iran and Israel, along with its ally the United States, have reached a new high over Israel's war on Iran-backed Hamas militants in Gaza in retaliation for their Oct.
 7 rampage through southern Israel.
 Yemen's Iran-backed Houthi militia have attacked ships they say have links to Israel in the entrance to the Red Sea, one of the world's busiest shipping lanes.

 U.S. forces have come under attack from Iran-backed militants in Iraq and Syria over Washington's backing of Israel and have carried out their own retaliatory airstrikes.
-On Monday an Israeli airstrike killed a senior commander of Iran's Revolutionary Guards in Syria.
 (Writing by Parisa Hafezi; Additional reporting by Daphne Psaledakis, Simon Lewis and David Brunnstrom in Washington; Editing by Alison Williams, Philippa Fletcher and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)